/118. Pascal's Triangle

 Arrays78.7% acceptance

-Given an integer row_count, return a list of lists representing the first row_count rows of Pascal's triangle.
-Each row starts and ends with 1, and each interior element is the sum of the two elements directly above it from the previous row.
+Given a positive integer row_count, generate a list of lists representing the first row_count rows of Pascal's triangle.
+Each row starts and ends with 1.
+Each interior element is the sum of the two elements directly above it from the previous row.

 Example 1